JohnGorter/viperHTML/README.md

 a thousand of cached update calls: 30.167ms a thousand of uncached upgrade + update calls: 39.001ms
 ```

+### The Extra viperHTML Feature: Asynchronous Partial Output

+Client and server inevitably have different needs,
+and the ability to serve chunks on demand, instead of whole pages at once,
+is once of these very important differences that wouldn't make much sense on the client side,
+due its natural ability to re-update a view with new content whenever that happens.

+Since wires and bound references are useful to obtain best performance,
+`viperHTML` accepts a callback as bound context.

 ### Usage Example